Wudang Yijian: Plot summary

-Set in 17th-century China during the final years of the Ming dynasty, the novel follows Geng Yujing, a swordsman of the Wudang Sect caught in a cycle of vengeance spanning two generations.
-15 years ago, his father had been wrongly accused of murder and killed, while his mother had committed suicide.
-He had been raised by foster parents and superficially trained by his godfather.
+Set in 17th-century China towards the end of the Ming dynasty, the novel follows Geng Yujing, a swordsman of the Wudang Sect caught in a cycle of vengeance spanning two generations.
+15 years ago, his father had been killed after being wrongly accused of murder, while his mother had committed suicide.
+He had been raised by foster parents and superficially trained in swordsmanship by his godfather.

-The Wudang Sect faces an internal crisis when its dying leader Wuxiang names Mou Canglang, a reputable swordsman, as his successor instead of one of his own juniors or apprentices.
-The decision rekindles an old rivalry with the Kunlun Sect, whose swordmaster Xiang Tianming had vowed revenge after his master had lost to Wuxiang in a duel three decades ago.
-Geng Yujing is secretly entrusted with a highly-coveted Wudang swordplay manual and sent to meet the Shaolin monk Huike, setting him unknowingly on a path to improve his swordsmanship and uncover his past.
+The Wudang Sect faces an internal crisis when its dying leader, Wuxiang, passes his position to the reputable swordsman Mou Canglang instead of one of his own juniors or apprentices.
+Wuxiang's passing also rekindles an old rivalry between the Wudang Sect and the Kunlun Sect, whose swordmaster Xiang Tianming had vowed revenge after his master had lost to Wuxiang in a duel three decades ago.
+Geng Yujing is secretly entrusted with a highly coveted swordplay manual by Wuxiang, who then sends him to meet the Shaolin monk Huike, setting him unknowingly on a path to improve his swordsmanship and uncover his past.

-During his journey, Geng Yujing learns of a legendary fraternity known as the "Five Young Gallants", whose friendship had dissolved amidst betrayal and ambition.
+During his journey, Geng Yujing learns from Huike about a legendary fraternity known as the "Five Young Gallants", whose friendship had dissolved amidst betrayal and ambition.
 Their tangled history also proves to be at the heart of a series of unresolved murders and the tragedy that destroyed the Geng family.
 As Geng Yujing gradually unravels the mysteries, he vows to seek justice for the victims and his parents.

 Upon attaining a higher level of mastery in swordsmanship, Geng Yujing returns to the Wudang Sect to represent them in the long-awaited duel against the Kunlun Sect, defeating Xiang Tianming and shooting to fame in the wulin.
-After the duel, the culprits behind the murders reveal themselves to be the two surviving members of the "Five Young Gallants" who were motivated by jealousy and vengeance.
-Their deaths, along with those of others involved in their conflict, finally bring an end to years of bloodshed.
-In the aftermath, Geng Yujing injures the Later Jin ruler Nurhaci at the Battle of Ningyuan and earns himself the nickname "First Sword of Wudang".
+After the duel, the culprits behind the murders reveal themselves to be the two surviving members of the "Five Young Gallants" who were driven by jealousy and vengeance.
+Their deaths, along with those of others involved in the conflict, finally bring an end to years of bloodshed.

+In the aftermath, Geng Yujing injures the Later Jin ruler Nurhaci at the Battle of Ningyuan, temporarily halting the Later Jin invasion, and earns himself the nickname "First Sword of Wudang".